 Learning & Teaching ModesLectures

 Lectures are scheduled to begin in Week 1 of semester.
-There will be two lectures each week, which will provide students with a
+There will be online lectures each week, which will provide students with a

 basic core of factual knowledge about the empires that we cover in the course.
-These sessions will also identify key analytical problems that will be discussed in tutorials and addressed in the course assessments.
+There will also be one face-to-face lecture/workshop most weeks where students will engage in activities which enhance understanding of the course content and develop skills for historical research, analysis and writing.

 Student Support and Research Skills

 This course is designed as an introduction to the study of history at university level.
 There will be a strong emphasis on developing research skills.
-We work closely with the relevant staff in the library to provide hands-on training in the use of library resources.
-Various small exercises in the large-group sessions and tutorials, and on Canvas, will also familiarise students with the basic skills they need to research and write their assessments.
+We work closely with the library to provide hands-on training in the use of library resources.
+Various small exercises in the large-group sessions and tutorials, will also familiarise students with the basic skills they need to research and write their assessments.